 Advances in Education Sciences is an open-access journal that adheres to the standards of double blinded peer-review.
 The scientific review assumes the mission to publish only significant contributions, original papers on education sciences on new theoretical perspectives and innovative methods, techniques and procedures.
 It also publishes reviews of books with high impact within the field of education sciences.
 Avoiding plagiarism and respecting the intellectual property, the journal intents to edit and publish high-quality, innovative, practical and influential research.
 Focusing on the field of Education Sciences, it aims to be an interdisciplinary journal.
 The journal publishes theoretical and practical papers covering topics from the universe of education sciences: computer-assisted education, open and distance education, adult education, higher education, initial and continuous teacher training, educational curriculum studies, instructional methods and techniques, evaluation and assessment, educational policies, pre-university education, educational psychology, educational management, educational and career counseling.
-AESJ will be sent for inclusion at the National Library of Romania.
+AESJ was sent for inclusion at the National Library of Romania.
 All articles are published under the CC BY-NC-SA license.
 The copyright belongs to the authors, which retain publishing rights without any restrictions, as evidenced in our policy.

 2. Publication Frequency

 Advances in Education Sciences encourages immediate open access the published content, encouraging freely available research for any academic.
 All articles are published under the CC BY-NC-SA license.
 The journal is using the PKP PN digital archiving policy and the copyright belongs to the authors, which retain publishing rights, under Sherpa/RoMEO deposit policy.